 This changed two years ago, a complete new market of bus connections emerged, with all these new players still fighting for their position.
 Which means: Price battles with pretty low fares.

-To do a meta-search over all bus companies, use Qixxit*.
+To do a meta-search over all bus companies, use Busliniensuche*.
 It will find you the cheapest offer given a route and a date.

 Before the long-distance busses came up, a very popular way to travel in Germany were ride shares: People who were driving somewhere with their own car and had some seats left, offered them on the Internet.

 And this model still works pretty well for connections that are not well covered by busses.
 And a very popular platform, even in all of Europe, is BlaBlaCar*: Just register there and find ride shares starting from 30 EUR.
 (What, more expensive than busses?
 Yes, but often also a bit faster, since the busses mostly stop at cities in between, leaving the highway.)

 Yes, this is also pretty popular in Germany.
 And no doubt: It is the cheapest – if you are lucky or you don’t value your time. 😉

 A very popular spot to start your hitchhike is the gas station near S-Bahn Nikolassee (line S7).
 A lot of west- and southbound trips start there, so it’s the best place to chat up drivers at the gas station or to wait with a sign at the station’s exit.

 Find a lot, lot more tips on hitchhiking from Berlin on the Hitchwiki!

 10. Car rental